LuoYun-Team/SoundFlow/README.md

 *   **High Pass Filter (HPF):** Removes low-frequency components (like DC offset or rumble).
 *   **Pre-Amplifier:** Applies a fixed gain before other processing.

-These features are primarily exposed through a single `WebRtcApmModifier` component, which is designed for real-time audio graph processing.
-A separate `NoiseSuppressor` component is also available for offline/batch processing of audio data from an `ISoundDataProvider`.

-**Learn more and find usage examples in the [SoundFlow.Extensions.WebRtc.Apm README](LINK_TO_WEBRTC_APM_README).**

 **Note:** The WebRTC APM native library has specific requirements, notably supporting only certain sample rates (8000, 16000, 32000, or 48000 Hz).
 Ensure your audio devices are initialized with one of these rates when using this extension.

 ## API Reference